 The wild rose is in bloom in Alberta starting in late May and lasting until early August.
 The fragrant flowers are bright pink with petals 3-5 cm in size.
 When the wild rose is in bloom, its fragrances attract bees to gather and distribute the pollen.
 Wild roses can also be steeped to make wild rose tea.
-Meanwhile, wild rose hips are known for their high Vitamin C content and are used to make syrup, jelly, jams and marmalades.
-The Prairie Rose bitter incorporates both wild rose petals and rose hips with a collection of berries and botanicals to recreate the stoic aroma of the Alberta prairies.
+Wild rose hips are known for their high Vitamin C content and are used to make syrup, jelly, jams and marmalades.
+The Prairie Rose bitter incorporates both wild rose petals and wild rose hips with a collection of berries and botanicals to recreate the stoic aroma of the Alberta prairies.
 Pair this bitter with either a bourbon, rye whiskey or neutral grain spirit.